 About 60 eighth-grade students from Utqiaġvik Eben Hopson Middle School walked onto the sea ice to learn about its properties.
 The 8th Grade Sea Ice Field Trip — hosted by UIC Science in collaboration with the National Science Foundation support, North Slope Borough School District, the University of Alaska Fairbanks, Alaska Arctic Observatory and Knowledge Hub, the University of Washington, the National Ice Center and other organizations — was a two-day event.
 On March 30, students went outside close to the football field, split into smaller groups and rotated between four hands-on learning stations.
 On March 31st, they reinforced their learning during lab activities.

 Social media has become an important tool to communicate in the Arctic.
 The O&E Team can introduce your project and provide updates to locals in the Arctic through social media platforms.
 Researchers can simply fill out the O&E Request Form and the team will begin the process of providing local representation of your project through social media platforms utilizing recognizable templates for project introductions, project updates, community event notifications, and more.

-One new option for scientists to share information and engage with Arctic communities are recorded interviews between local O&E Team liaisons and research project members.
-The interviews will focus on questions derived from local K-12 students and delivered to communities through local radio stations and made available to the public on the Arctic Gateway web portal as a series of podcasts.
-For live interviews, the O&E Team portable podcast studio will be set up at the Barrow Arctic Research Center (BARC) during the summer field season, and at research meetings and conferences, such as the American Geophysical Union and the Alaska Marine Science Symposium.
+An option for scientists to share information and engage with Arctic communities are recorded interviews between local O&E Team and research project members.
+The interviews will focus on questions that engage a listener to learn about researchers, their work, and how their interesting findings relate to everyday life on the North Slope.
+They are delivered to communities through local radio stations and made available to the public on the Arctic Gateway web portal [click here to listen] as a series of podcasts.
+For live interviews, the podcasts will be recorded using the UIC Science recording studio in Utqiagvik.
 Researchers will have the ability to take part in interviews over the phone, as well.